drzeinner/CarND-Behavioral-Cloning-P3/README.md

 ### Files Submitted

 My project includes the following files:
+* README.md summarizing the results
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* README.md summarizing the results
+* successRun.mp4 video showing a successful lap around the track

 A model can be trained by running the model.py file and providing it with training data and an output file
 ```sh